-one factor can be singled out as being "the cause" of the end of Mycenaean civilization.
+factor can be singled out as being "the cause" of the end of Mycenaean civilization.
 Almost certainly, it was a combination of factors that brought Mycenaean society to an end, as it was a combination of factors that caused Mycenaean civilization to come into existence in the first place.
 A single, identifiable cause of an event is acceptable in a fictional narrative - the Trojan War, for example, could be attributed to the abduction of Helen by Paris or to an even more outlandish cause - but historical occurrences are the result of more complex circumstances.
-Whatever the causes of the decline of Mycenaean civilization, other civilizations as well in the eastern Mediterranean region suffered a similar fate at about the same time.
-The Hittite Empire, which controlled much of Asia Minor and had diplomatic relations with the kings of Troy, was invaded and its central power was destroyed shortly after 1200 BC, just at the time when records of the Egyptian New Kingdom speak of threatening inroads by the otherwise unidentified "sea peoples," whose attacks coincided with an irreversible decline in the prestige and power of the Egyptian kingdom.
+Whatever the causes of the decline of Mycenaean civilization, other civilizations as well in the Mediterranean region suffered a similar fate at about the same time.
+The Hittite Empire, which controlled much of Asia Minor and had diplomatic relations with the kings of Troy, was invaded and its central power destroyed shortly after 1200 BC, just at the time when records of the Egyptian New Kingdom speak of threatening inroads by the otherwise unidentified "sea peoples," whose attacks coincided with an irreversible decline in the prestige and power of the Egyptian kingdom.

 It is possible that the Mycenaean Greeks were among these "sea peoples."
 In any event, the character of Greek civilization was transformed in the period following the start of the twelfth century BC.
 It does not appear that Mycenaean Greece was invaded by people who introduced a new culture; rather, we find a continuation of Mycenaean cultural forms, but in a greatly attenuated state.
-For example, the tradition of decorating ceramic vessels with human and animal figures, and of creating figurines in human and animal form, virtually disappears from the Greek world after about 1200 BC.
+For example, the "If some enemy arises for you, I will not abandon you, just as I have not now abandoned you, and I will kill the enemy on your behalf.
+If your brother or someone of your family withdraws political support from you, Alaksandu... and they seek the kingship of the land of Wilusa, I, my Majesty, will certainly not depose you."
+(Treaty between the Hittite King Muwatalli II and Alaksandu of Wilusa [= Alexander of Ilios, or Troy], ca. 1280 BC) tradition of decorating ceramic vessels with human and animal figures, and of creating figurines in human and animal form, virtually disappears from the Greek world after about 1200 BC.
 An exception to this is the island of Crete, where human figurines continue to be made, but this very isolation of Crete is also characteristic of the period in question.
-During the Minoan
+During the Minoan and